jopela/HairyEMV/README.md

 card and usually presented as hexadecimal-coded integer.
 Typical values for IACs tag set (Denial, Online, Default) could be 0000000000, BC70BC9800 and BC50BC8800.
-This is a valid representation for IAC values but since each bit of the 5 bytes value as a particular meaning, it is more common to "unroll" them and to print to corresponding bit of each IAC tag next to each other.
+This is a valid representation for IAC values but since each bit of the 5 bytes value has a particular meaning, it is more common to "unroll" them and to print to corresponding bit of each IAC tag next to each other.
 For the values of the IAC tags shown above, the "canonical" representtion would be: